rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 ### What kind of support would you like to see or expect to see from the Rust Foundation?

-- TODO: add multiple choice options as well
+Select all that apply:

-- Other: Free Form
+Free Form

 > **justification**
 >